-“Eighty-one…” He sighed as he struggled to breath.
+“Eighty-one…” he sighed as he struggled to breathe.

 Though many of his injuries were minor, he had lost a lot of blood.
 It became increasingly more difficult to keep his vision in focus.
 A shape-shifter, who had transformed into some kind of wolf-man, grabbed onto Dimetrios and threw him into the air.
 It had happened so fast that he didn’t even see the man coming.
 He had travelled at least thirty feet into the air before his attacker kicked him back towards the earth.
 He hit the ground so hard that he coughed up a bit of blood.
 Once he did, he heard a loud crack coming from his leg.
 As he moved onto his stomach, he realised he couldn’t move his right leg at all.

-“Is it over already?”
-A man groaned.
+“Is it over already?” a man sneered.
 “I commend you for taking out so many of us, but it’s all over for you now.”

 Dimetrios looked up at the men in front of him.
 His eyes widened in shock when he counted them.

-The man swung his sword into the air.
+The man lifted his sword into the air.
 Suddenly a light shone out of the corner of his eye.
-He watched as black energy shot through all five of the men in front of him.
-Their blood stained the dirt as the fell into a heap on the ground.
+He watched as quick beam of black energy shot through all five of the men in front of him.
+Their blood stained the dirt as they fell into a heap on the ground.
 Dimetrios’s eyes widened in shock.
 Every single one of them died instantly on impact.